 - When you reach Agham, keep your eyes peeled for a small sign (a hand-painted sign) that reads Pangong Tso and goes towards the left.
-Do NOT forget to look for this sign, make notes!
-At this point, when you take the left, there is literally no road and you’re driving on the dried up river bed of Shyok.
+Do NOT forget to look for this sign; make notes!
+At this point, when you take a left, there is no road, and you’re driving on the dried-up river bed of Shyok.

 - NO mobile network works on this route, not even BSNL

 - Inner Line Permit is required for visiting Pangong Tso.
-Can be obtained in Leh itself.
-Checking of the same is done right after Durbuk
+You can obtain the permit in Leh itself.
+Checking of the same is done right after Durbuk.

 Do you still have any questions or suggestions or need any help in planning your trip from Nubra Valley to Pangong Tso?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below or connect in Instagram.

 If you loved the article, do not forget the check my Instagram profile.